hhashifa-port/hhashifa-port/README.md

 Here are a few things about me:

 - 🌱 Areas I'm currently exploring are: <br>
-  Data Wrangling (or Cleaning), Exploratory Data Analysis, Statistical Analysis, Data Visualization, Machine Learning Modeling (focused on supervised and unsupervised learning; currently exploring NLP and machine learning applied to unstructured data), Model Evaluation and Hyperparameter Tuning.
+  Data Wrangling (and Cleaning), Exploratory Data Analysis, Statistical Analysis, Data Visualization, Machine Learning Modeling (training with hyperparameter tuning and predicting, focused on supervised and unsupervised learning).
+I'm recently studying about machine learning applied to unstructured data such as NLP.

 - 🔭 Tools I often work with are: <br>
   Python, SQL (Postgre), Tableau (or Power BI), Microsoft Office Product (include Microsoft Excel).